 We are always pleased to hear when we have done something particularly well, and the comments forms at all National Park Visitor Centres are an easy way to record and submit your views.
 Alternatively, you can email firstname.lastname@example.org or phone her on 01969 652326.
 Your comments will be passed on to the appropriate officer.

 When things go wrong

 The National Park Authority has an effective procedure for recording and dealing with your complaints.
-Details of how to make a complaint can be downloaded by clicking on the link below:
+Details of our complaints procedure/how to make a complaint can be downloaded here.